 All kinds of parties can be liable other than your employer in a workers comp claim.
 A maintenance company could be negligent in repairing a piece of equipment that malfunctions and injures someone.
 Cleaners could be negligent by failing to properly place the notice that an area is wet and a worker could suffer a slip and fall injury.
 The list goes on but the point of many parties possibly being negligent is the same.

-Dolman Law Group Accident Injury Lawyers, PA’s team of investigators will be put into action if this is suspected and we will find and pursue all parties responsible for your injury
+Sibley Dolman Gipe Accident Injury Lawyers, PA’s team of investigators will be put into action if this is suspected and we will find and pursue all parties responsible for your injury

 Contact a Florida Workers’ Compensation and Personal Injury Attorney Today

 Workers’ compensation insurance has both its benefits and shortcomings.
 It can help you pay medical bills and keep your family afloat with quick benefits if you were injured on the job, but if you suffered a severe or life-changing injury, the benefits may not be sufficient.
 The downfall to litigation, however, is it may take time to recover compensation for your injuries.
 Sometimes your workers’ compensation carrier will also deny or reduce your benefits, which you may need an attorney to fight.
-If you suffered a disabling injury while at work, whether temporary or permanent, contact the Dolman Law Group Accident Injury Lawyers, PA immediately so we can file a workers compensation claim on your behalf.
+If you suffered a disabling injury while at work, whether temporary or permanent, contact the Sibley Dolman Gipe Accident Injury Lawyers, PA immediately so we can file a workers compensation claim on your behalf.

 Our attorneys can analyze the facts of your case to determine whether you can litigate your claims or must avail yourself of workers’ compensation insurance.
 Furthermore, they can work with your employer’s insurance carrier to ensure you receive the full value of your claim.
 Call them today at (727) 451-6900 or contact them online for a free, no-risk consultation.